SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 Run the following in the Vogen.Benchmarks folder:

-`dotnet run -c Release -- --job short --framework net10.0 --filter *`
+`dotnet run -c Release -- --job short --runtimes net10.0 --filter *`

 ## Why do I get a build error when running `.\Build.ps1`?